-A little ammonia, a little white vinagar, a squirt of dawn dish soap, 1/4 cup of baking soda, and some hot water.
-At least one gallon of hot water.
-This takes it off fast and you don't have to go back over it to rince.
-I have even used Easy Off Oven Cleaner in the blue can on stubborn areas on the wall.
-With that though, you have to work very fast because it will remove the paint right off of the wall.
+Use a little ammonia, a little white vinegar, a squirt of dawn dish soap, 1/4 cup of baking soda, and some hot water - at least one gallon of hot water.
+This takes nicotine off your walls fast and you don't have to go back over it to rinse.

 Nicotine in the wall makes us sick, with cough and sore throat.
 Can I clean the walls with cleaner or do I have to paint over?

 By Emil D

 TSP or Tri Sodium Phosphate is the best thing you can use.
 It's in powder or liquid form.
 Best stuff you can get.